BlinkID/blinkid-android/README.md

 Slovenian ID combined recognizer produces [SlovenianIDCombinedRecognitionResult](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/slovenia/combined/SlovenianIDCombinedRecognitionResult.html).
 You can use `instanceof` operator to check if element in results array is instance of `SlovenianIDCombinedRecognitionResult` class.

-**Note:** `SlovenianIDCombinedRecognitionResult` extends [BlinkOCRRecognitionResult](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkocr/BlinkOCRRecognitionResult.html) so make sure you take that into account when using `instanceof` operator.

 See the following snippet for an example:

 ```java